 There may be other reasons you cannot work.
 For example, you may not be able to physically work at a job where you must do heavy lifting because of a back impairment.
 Likewise, you may not be able to learn new things on the job because of pain or mental impairments.
 If you are looking at applying for disability benefits, there is good news.
-The law is helpful to people who are 50 years old or older.
-Contact Cannon Disability Law now and we will explain these rules to you for free.
+The law is helpful to people once you turn 50 years old.
+Contact Cannon Disability Law now and we will explain SSA’s favorable rules to you for free.

 APPLICANTS OVER 50 YEARS OLD CAN USE THE MEDICAL VOCATIONAL GUIDELINES

 For instance, the SSA has different requirements for disability applicants who are over 50 years of age.
 When you are over 50, the SSA applies a law called the Medical Vocational Guidelines (the GRIDS) to your case.
 The GRIDS are a table that takes into account your past education and the skill level of your past work.
 Also, the GRIDS consider whether any of your past skills could transfer to a new job.
 After the SSA determines your physical residual functional capacity, then they will decide if you are capable of performing in a full-time work.
 Based upon all of these factors, the GRID rules determine if you are disabled or not disabled.

 For example, under GRID Rule 201.14, if you are over 50 years old and are unable to work in your previous job or a similar job, using your unique talents and skills, you may be eligible for disability benefits.
 This is true even if you could work at a simple, seated job.
 The reason you would win is that at 50, even if you could work, the SSA believes you will not be hired.
 The reason you won’t be hired is because you are an older worker.